๐ŸงซColloid Science

 Sedimentation Methods

-Compare: Sieve Analysis vs. Sedimentation—both work for larger particles, but sieves physically separate while sedimentation infers size from settling rates.
+Compare: Sieve Analysis vs. Sedimentation: both work for larger particles, but sieves physically separate while sedimentation infers size from settling rates.
 Sedimentation gives density information that sieves cannot provide, making it more informative for heterogeneous samples.

 Electrical and Acoustic Sensing

-These techniques detect particles through their interaction with electrical fields or sound waves, enabling counting individual particles and real-time process monitoring in ways optical methods cannot.
+These techniques detect particles through their interaction with electrical fields or sound waves, enabling counting of individual particles and real-time process monitoring in ways optical methods cannot.

 Coulter Counter (Electrical Sensing Zone Method)